SuleimanFarah/sunpy/GSoC/2018/GsoC-2018-Yudhik.md

 **Various Geometric Shapes which will help to plot ROI**

-For geometric shapes like square and circle the arguments for ROI can be passed like:
+For geometric shapes like square and circle, the arguments for ROI can be passed like:

 ​